w35l3y/hassio-addons/cloudflare_tunnel/README.md

 ## Common errors

+- _Tunnel credentials file '/data/tunnel.json' doesn't exist or is not a file_<br />
+  Change the current tunnel name or reinstall the add-on.<br />

 - _400: Bad Request_<br />
   Update `trusted_proxies` with the IP or range that is shown in the HA Logs (Sidebar Configurations > Logs).